Berkeley-CS61B/website-sp24/projects/proj1a/index.md

 {: .danger}
 >The design of your `Node` class is a **strict requirement**.
 If your `Node` class
->does not have the fields of a doubly linked node, you will not pass the autograder.
+>does not meet the specfication listed above (nested class, with the fields of a
+>doubly linked node) you will not pass the autograder.

 When you're done, set a breakpoint on the first line of `addFirstTestBasic`.
 Run the test in debug mode, and use